r3c/cottle/docs/page/02-language.rst

 Conditionals ("if")
 ----------------------

 You can write conditional statements by using the ``if`` command which uses an expression as a predicate to check whether its body should be printed or not.
-Predicate is verified if value, once converted to a boolean type, is true (see section :ref:`api_value` for details about conversion to boolean).
+Predicate is verified if value, once converted to a boolean type, is true (see :type:`Value` type for details about conversion to boolean).

 Predicate must be ended by a **:** (*body declaration*) separator character and followed by body of the ``if`` command, then **}** (*end of command*) delimiter.
 Command body is a Cottle template, meaning it can contain plain text and commands as well.